Arunkumarsubbiahunique/virtualrouter/docs/source/index.rst

-Routing OverlMulti-tenant Network Router with Namespace-based IP Address Management
+Routing Multi-tenant Networks with Namespace-based IP Address Management
 ===================================================================================

 This document describes a network with a Multitenant router and an multitenancy network that allows PCs with the same IP address